Regal-Internet-Brothers/regal-modules/README.md

 ***All of my public source code is either going to be used, or is currently in use in commercial or private applications.***

+*If you see one of my modules using types you may not think existed in Monkey, [you may want to read this](https://github.com/Regal-Internet-Brothers/typetool).*

 **This repository was released on May 17th, 2014, and was released [alongside this forum post](http://www.monkey-x.com/Community/posts.php?topic=8506&post=93769).**